What is Ether?

 Ether, the native currency of the Ethereum network, derives its value from a myriad of different factors.
 It is used within the Ethereum network to perform a range of functions, including:

 In addition to utility value, Ether also has speculative value.
 This is value that is derived from speculative activities (such as trading and investing) which currently accounts for most of the value behind all crypto-assets.
-As observed in 2017, crypto-assets can attract substantial speculative interest, with some assets increasing in value by 1000x over just a few months.
+As observed in 2017, crypto-assets can attracts substantial speculative interest, with some assets increasing in value by 1000x over just a few months.
 This speculative interest often brings fresh capital into the ecosystem that can be reinvested into various verticals, but it can be damaging to the short-term market sentiment of all crypto-assets.

 Can’t tokens on Ethereum be used instead of Ether?

 Theoretically, yes.
 Practically, no. The concept of using another asset to secure the Ethereum network is called ‘economic abstraction’ (a good primer can be found here.
 This would involve miners / validators accepting tokens other than Ether in exchange for adding valid transactions to new blocks.